dazuma/toys/toys/docs/guide.md

 ### Custom acceptors

-We saw earlier that flags and positional arguments can have acceptors, which control the allowed format, and may also convert the string argument to a Ruby object.
+We saw earlier that flags and positional arguments can have acceptors, which control the allowed format, and can also convert the string argument to a Ruby object.
 By default, Toys supports the same acceptors recognized by Ruby's OptionParser library.
 And like OptionParser, Toys also lets you define your own acceptors.

 Define an acceptor using the `acceptor` directive.
 You provide a name for the acceptor, and specify how to validate input strings and how to convert input strings to Ruby objects.
-You may then reference the acceptor in that tool or any of its subtools or their subtools, recursively.
+You can then reference the acceptor in that tool or any of its subtools or their subtools, recursively.

 There are several ways to define an acceptor.

-You may validate input strings against a regular expression, by passing the regex to the `acceptor` directive.
-You may also optionally provide a block to convert input strings to objects (or omit the block to use the original string as the option value.)
+You can validate input strings against a regular expression, by passing the regex to the `acceptor` directive.
+You can also optionally provide a block to convert input strings to objects (or omit the block to use the original string as the option value.)
 For example, a simple hexadecimal input acceptor might look like this:

     acceptor("hex", /^[0-9a-fA-F]+$/) { |input| input.to_i(16) }

-You may also accept enum values by passing an array of valid values to the `acceptor` directive.
+You can also accept enum values by passing an array of valid values to the `acceptor` directive.
 Inputs will be matched against the `to_s` form of the given values, and will be converted to the value itself.
 For example, one way to accept integers from 1 to 5 is: